 What has been your greatest find so far?

-During thirty years of collecting there have been many great finds.
+During more than thirty years of collecting there have been many great finds.
 In the late nineties I found a second impression set of “The Lord of the Rings” in a second hand bookstore here in Brisbane, a rare find in this part of the world.

-Recently I have acquired a 1946 “The Hobbit”, which I’m quite pleased about.
+I have acquired a 1942 and a 1946 “The Hobbit”, which I’m quite pleased about.

-Two beautiful Chess Sets are a pleasure to have as well.
+As already mentioned two beautiful Chess Sets are a pleasure to have as well.
 Each has a wooden game board with copper and wood squares.
 Pieces are nickel silver plated (white side) and Florentine bronze (dark side).

 With the use of the internet I see many treasures out there I’d like to own but monetary constraints hold me back from purchasing much more.
 Purchasing from overseas has its drawbacks, as shipping to Australia increases the price of each item and over time that amounts to a fair bit.